 Earlier this year, Google announced its Speed Update, which officially made page speed a ranking factor for mobile searches.
 While the search engine has confessed that page speed has been among their ranking factors for some time, it was confined primarily to desktop site indexing before this summer’s implementation for mobile, which accounts for much more traffic on many sites.

-Due to the popularity of mobile searches versus desktop queries, Google has been working toward an eventual full rollout of mobile-first indexing, and it makes sense that mobile speed has become a priority.
+Due to the popularity of mobile searches versus desktop queries, Google has been working toward an eventual full rollout of mobile-first indexing, and it makes sense that mobile page speed has become a priority.
 The magic number that Google is looking at is 2 seconds, and if your site server can’t keep up then you can expect to have fewer crawlers sent your way.

 They also claim that the Speed Update will affect only the slowest pages – meaning it shouldn’t affect most websites.
 But, who’s willing to take the chance?
 Not us.